Read this post to learn how to write instagram captions

 Examples: “80% of businesses are failing due to poor strategy”, “60% of Americans use Instagram daily”, or “6 in 10 people in China prefer tea over coffee”.

 Step 2.
-Include a call-to-action (CTA) or ask a question to encourage engagement
+Include a call-to-action (CTA) or ask a question in your Instagram caption to encourage engagement

 It’s no secret that IG favours posts with high engagement -> assumes people are interested in your content and it will categorise your content in the “trending zone” – aka. the ideal place you want to reach with every IG post.